Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Parameterization in terms of Partial Correlations

 \subsection{$R$- and $R^2$-values}

 Correlations/$R$-values and $R^2$-values are often introduced together with the multivariate normal distribution, see e.g.\ \citet[sec.\ 2.5]{anderson}; yet, they rely on no distributional assumptions other than positive definiteness of the covariance matrix of the involved random variables. $R$- and $R^2$-values can be defined for both random variables and samples from them.
-For brevity, we only state the results for the population versions and assume without loss of generality that random variables are centred.
-More details can be found in Supplementary Material~\ref{app:r2-linear-models}.
+For brevity, we only state the results for the population versions\bt{, i.e.\ the estimands and not their estimators,} and assume without loss of generality that random variables are centred.
+More details can be found in Appendix~\ref{app:r2-linear-models}.

 Let $Y$ be a random variable, let $X$ and $Z$ be two random vectors and suppose that they all have finite variances and the covariance matrix of $(Y,X,Z)$ is positive definite.
-Using the notation of residuals from above, we define $\sigma^2_{Y\sim X} := \var(Y^{\perp X})$; let $\sigma_{Y\sim X}$ denot its square root.
+Using the notation of residuals from above, we define $\sigma^2_{Y\sim X} := \var(Y^{\perp X})$; let $\sigma_{Y\sim X}$ denote its square root.

 \begin{definition} The (marginal) $R^2$-value of $Y$ on $X$, the partial $R^{2}$-value $Y$ on $X$ given $Z$ and the $f^2$-value of $Y$ on $X$ given $Z$ are defined as

 respectively.
 If $X$ is one-dimensional, the partial $R$- and $f$-value \citep{cohen} are given by